Frequently Asked Questions

 How is the session tailored to my specific needs?

-Our goal is to provide the best services, as such, we provide a short questionnaire at booking that allows you to communicate your preferences such as pressure levels, areas requiring more focus, areas to avoid, and type of oil used in therapy.
+Our goal is to provide the best services, as such, we provide a short questionnaire at booking that allows you to communicate your preferences such as pressure levels, areas requiring more focus, areas to avoid, and type of oil (or none) used in therapy.

 How many therapists are there at Anna’s spa?